 Sometimes a site I have previously loved suddenly starts to review stuff ALL the time.
 I understand some bloggers are trying to make a living by reviewing products but as a reader, I would like to see a mixture.
 I get bored easily maybe but then I guess others do too?
 I also think you need decent photos in your posts and these can really make a difference to the look of your blog.
 I use unsplash….I would be interested to hear what other bloggers use?

-4. You need to know how to work the technical stuff
+4. Bloggers need to know how to work the technical stuff.

 I find the technical stuff tricky it has to be said!
 I don’t really understand coding or SEO so I have just upgraded to the WordPress business and they do all of that for me!
 A few months ago I tried to go self hosted, failed and almost lost all my blog so I have just admitted defeat and am letting someone else do it for me!
 I’m blogging as a hobby and work as a teacher so I don’t have time for the technical stuff.
 I need a technical PA and someone to hold my hand; WordPress does that for me.
 I have just added the free Yoast SEO plug in though so I am playing about with these things too.

 I just want to carry on enjoying blogging!
 At the moment, I am very happy just writing and pushing the publish button!
 I would like to be more present on Instagram and I think I need to take a look at Pinterest again.
 We are in the process of trying to get planning permission and then extending the old house (which is a listed building) so that is going to take up much of my spare time.
-Then there’s the teens and the job too.
+I would like to work with companies that may like reviews in exchange for home goods and services.
+Then there’s the teens and the job as a teacher.

 Perhaps other bloggers could share with me their blogging know how?